marcglasberg/align_positioned/README.md

 If `touch` is `Touch.inside`, then `alignment` works just like the alignment for the `Align` widget, aligning the child inside of the container.

-However, if `touch` is `Touch.outside`, then the alignment happens outside of the container.
+However, if `touch` is `Touch.outside`, then the alignment happens outside of the container; and if it's `Touch.middle`, the center of the child will be aligned to the container edge.

 As another example, if `touch` is `Touch.inside`, then `Alignment(1.0, 0.0)` makes the child's right side touch the right side of the container (it touches the container from the **inside**).

 But if `touch` is `Touch.outside`, then `Alignment(1.0, 0.0)` makes the child's left side touch the right side of the container (it touches the container from the **outside**).

+But if `touch` is `Touch.middle`, then `Alignment(1.0, 0.0)` makes the child's center touch the right side of the container (it touches the container from the **middle**).

 Parameters `dx` and `dy` can be positive or negative, and move the child horizontally and vertically, in pixels.